This degree will equip you with all of the fundamentals needed for a career in the wider world of business and beyond.

 During your time with us you will also have the opportunity, via the BA Business (Professional Practice) pathway, to study alongside working within an organisation, thereby fast-tracking your professional development.

 This route, which utilises work-based learning in your final year, allows you to apply your studies directly in your work experience.
-There’ll also be opportunities to try out different graduate roles with a wide variety of placements and internships on offer to compliment your studies.
+There’ll also be opportunities to try out different graduate roles with a wide variety of placements and internships on offer to complement your studies.

 You will also have opportunity for a placement year for BA Business (Marketing) and BA Business (Analytics) as a sandwich course.